evabihari/bggcli/README.rst

 Notes:

-  * Only the ``objectid`` column will be used for this operation: this is the internal ID managed by BGG.
+  * Only the ``collid`` column will be used for this operation: this is the internal ID managed by BGG.
 All other columns will just be ignored.

 Limitations
 ===========

-* Only *Firefox* is supported.
-This tools relies on Selenium to control browser, and only Firefox is supported out of the box by Selenium (i.e. without additional requirements).
-Support of additional browsers could be introduced, but I'm not sure it's worth it.
-* Performance: Selenium+Firefox association is not the fastest way to automate operations, but it's probably the best regarding stability (no Javascript emulation, Firefox does the work) and simplicity (no need to install anything else), which is the most important in the current context.
-On my laptop, I see the import taking 1 min for 5 games.
-* Some fields related to the game's version are not exported by BGG: the ``barcode`` and the `language``.
-Note although this only applies to custom version you define yourself, which should be quite rare.
+* Some fields are not exported by BGG: the `language` field related to the game's version and the `Inventory Date` and `Inventory Location` in the private info.
+The missing `language` field only applies to custom version you define yourself, which should be quite rare.

 Ideas for future versions